documatt/sphinx-doc-template/README.md

 ## Community and contributions

-Bug repors, feature requests, or all contributions are welcome at our [📟 GitHub homepage](https://github.com/documatt/copier-sphinx-docs-template/).
+Bug reports, feature requests, or all contributions are welcome at our [📟 GitHub homepage](https://github.com/documatt/copier-sphinx-docs-template/).

 Connect with other fellows who are building with Sphinx.
 Share knowledge, get help, and contribute to the open-source project.
 Check out our [Documatt Community](https://documatt.com/community) page to see featured material and upcoming events.